chalu/exodus/README.md

     -   Hint: you can store the (up/down) value of the vote as the values 1 and -1 respectively.
     -   If the user who cast a vote gets deleted, then all their votes will remain, but will become dissociated from the user.
     -   If a post gets deleted, then all the votes for that post should be automatically deleted too.

+### Create DQL For The New Schema

+#### Guideline 1: Queries that Udacious needs to support its website and admin interface

+1. List all users who haven’t logged in in the last year.
+2. List all users who haven’t created any post.
+3. Find a user by their username.
+4. List all topics that don’t have any posts.
+5. Find a topic by its name.
+6. List the latest 20 posts for a given topic.
+7. List the latest 20 posts made by a given user.
+8. Find all posts that link to a specific URL, for moderation purposes.
+9. List all the top-level comments (those that don’t have a parent comment) for a given post.
+10. List all the direct children of a parent comment.
+11. List the latest 20 comments made by a given user.
+12. Compute the score of a post, defined as the difference between the number of upvotes and the number of downvotes